aviart/gd-star-rating/branches/1.8/readme.txt

 == Changelog ==
 = 1.9.1 =
 * Added filters to WP Query expansion
+* Added new filters to T2 rendering engine
 * Changes in some actions used for saving votes
 * Fixed grouping problems with rating widget